-Optional self-study: Before or after your classes, you can use the Self-Study Area in your centre.
+Optional self-study: before or after your classes, you can use the self-study area in the centre.
 There are computers, a printer and plenty of desk space available.
-The Self-Study Areas are available whenever our centres are open.
-See the opening times for our centres here.
+The self-study area is available whenever the centre is open.
+See the opening times here.

 Included in fees